The Difference Between a Lateral Rotation Mattress and an Alternating Pressure Mattress

 Lateral Rotation Mattress vs Alternating Pressure Mattress

-Both mattresses redistribute pressure for the prevention and treatment of Stages I – IV pressure sore injuries.
+Both mattresses redistribute pressure for the prevention and treatment of Stages I – IV Pressure injuries (also historically referred to as pressure sores or decubitus ulcers).
 Lateral Rotation therapy rotates the patient to achieve pressure redistribution while in Alternating Pressure, the mattress bladders alternate underneath the patient.
+However, the primary therapeutic benefit differs.

 LATERAL ROTATION

-A lateral rotation mattress provides pressure redistribution by turning the patient side to side up to 40 degrees.
-This movement helps redistribute pressure to help prevent and treat stages I-IV pressure ulcers.
-However, a Lateral Rotation mattress is utilized when specific conditions exist.
-One of the most important considerations is the presence of significant respiratory issues such as Pneumonia.
+This is achieved by turning the patient side to side up to 40 degrees.
+The movement redistributes pressure to help prevent and treat stages I-IV pressure ulcers.
+However, a Lateral Rotation mattress is primarily utilized when specific pulmonary conditions exist.
+One of the most important considerations is the presence of significant respiratory issues such as Pneumonia and other pulmonary complications.
 If the conditions outlined below do not exist, an Alternating Pressure Mattress with Low Air Loss may be more appropriate.
 Additionally, if a patient has skin breakdown on the hips, one must be careful to take that into consideration.

 What to consider when considering the use of a lateral rotation mattress system?